Waldemar Haffkine

 Haffkine was educated at the Imperial Novorossiya University and later emigrated first to Switzerland, then to France, working at the Pasteur Institute in Paris, where he developed a cholera vaccine that he tried out successfully in India.
 He is recognized as the first microbiologist who developed and used vaccines against cholera and bubonic plague.
 He tested the vaccines on himself.
-Joseph Lister, named him "a saviour of humanity".
+Joseph Lister named him "a saviour of humanity".

 He was appointed Companion of the Order of the Indian Empire (CIE) in Queen Victoria's 1897 Diamond Jubilee Honours.
 At that time The Jewish Chronicle noted "a Ukraine Jew, trained in the schools of European science, saves the lives of Hindus and Mohammedans and is decorated by the descendant of William the Conqueror and Alfred the Great."
 He naturalised as a British subject in 1900.

-In his final years Haffkine became more religious, becoming an advocate and philanthropist for Orthodox Jewish causes and a supporter of Zionism.
+In his final years Haffkine became deeply religious, becoming an advocate and philanthropist for Orthodox Jewish causes and a supporter of Zionism.

 Early years

-Born into a Jewish family in Odessa, Kherson Governorate, Russian Empire, the fourth of five children of Aaron and Rosalie (daughter of David-Aïsic Landsberg) in a family of a Jewish schoolmaster.
-Received his education at the gymnasium of Berdyansk, Odessa, and St. Petersburg.
+He was born into a Jewish family in Odessa, Kherson Governorate, Russian Empire, the fourth of five children of Aaron and Rosalie (daughter of David-Aïsic Landsberg) in a family of a Jewish schoolmaster.
+He received his education at the gymnasium of Berdyansk, Odessa, and St. Petersburg.

 Young Haffkine was also a member of the Jewish League for Self-Defense in Odessa.
-Haffkine was injured while defending a Jewish home during a pogrom.
+In 1879 Haffkine was injured while defending a Jewish home during a pogrom.
 As a result of this action he was arrested but later released due to the intervention of biologist Ilya Mechnikov.

 Haffkine continued his studies from 1879 to 1883 with Mechnikov at Odessa University, but after the assassination of Tsar Alexander II, the government increasingly cracked down on people it considered suspicious, including intelligentsia.
 Haffkine graduated as a Doctor of Science at the age of 23.
 Haffkine was also employed by the zoological museum at Odessa from 1882 to 1888.
 Debarred from professorship, as a Jew, in 1888, Haffkine was allowed to emigrate to Switzerland and began his work at the University of Geneva, as an assistant professor of Physiology.
 In 1889 he joined Mechnikov and Louis Pasteur in Paris at the newly established Pasteur Institute where he took up the only available post of librarian.